 Ginga can use either PyQt or PySide, version 4 or 5.
-It will auto-detect which one is installed.
+It will auto-detect which one is installed, using the qtpy compatibility package.
 There is support for both the basic widget and the full reference viewer.

 Note: If you have both installed and you want to use a specific one then set the environment variable QT\API to either "pyqt" or "pyside".
 This is the same procedure as for Matplotlib.